BedrockStreaming/DaemonBundle/README.md

 - `--run-once` - Run the command just once
 - `--loop-max` - Run the command x time
 - `--memory-max` - Gracefully stop running command when given memory volume, in bytes, is reached
-- `--shutdown-on-exceptions` - Ask for shutdown if an exeption is thrown
+- `--shutdown-on-exception` - Ask for shutdown if an exeption is thrown

 ## Command events